 Hassle Free HR – “At Risk / Highly At Risk” Employees

-The Government created two categories to describe the people who are most at risk of serious consequences, and who are most likely to require emergency medical attention, if they contract Coronavirus.
-These categories are “At Risk” and “Highly At Risk” and we advise on how employees in these categories should be managed, below:
+Earlier in the year, the Government created two categories to describe the people who they considered to be most at risk of serious consequences, and who were most likely to require emergency medical attention, if they contracted Coronavirus.
+These categories were “At Risk” and “Highly At Risk”.
+Our advice on managing employees in these categories was as follows:

 “Highly At Risk” Employees